James Burton (property developer): Family homes

-During 1800, in which his tenth child Decimus was born, James was living at the 'very comfortable and well staffed' North House in the newly built Southampton Terrace at Bloomsbury.
-He subsequently lived at Tavistock House, which later became the residence of Charles Dickens.
-Subsequent to the birth of his twelfth child, Jessy, in 1804, Burton purchased a site on a hill about one mile to the south of Tonbridge in Kent, where he constructed, to the designs of the architect Joseph T. Parkinson, in 1805, a large country mansion which he named Mabledon House, which was described in 1810 by the local authority as 'an elegant imitation of an ancient castellated mansion'.
-The majority of the stone that Burton required for Mabledon was quarried from the hill on which Mabledon was to be built, but Burton also purchased stone from the recent demolition of the nearby mansion Penhurst Place.
-Burton at Mabledon employed a bailiff and a gamekeeper, hosted balls, and was shortly invested as Sheriff of Kent for 1810.
+During 1800, in which his tenth child Decimus was born, James Burton Senior resided at the 'very comfortable and well staffed' North House in the newly built Southampton Terrace at Bloomsbury.
+He subsequently resided at Tavistock House, which later became the residence of Charles Dickens.
+Subsequent to the birth of his twelfth child, Jessy, in 1804, Burton purchased a site on a hill about one mile to the south of Tonbridge in Kent, where he constructed, to the designs of the architect Joseph T. Parkinson, in 1805, a large mansion which he named Mabledon House, which was described in 1810 by the local authority as 'an elegant imitation of an ancient castellated mansion'.
+The majority of the stone that Burton needed for Mabledon was quarried from the hill on which Mabledon was to be built, but Burton also purchased stone from the demolition of the nearby mansion Penhurst Place.
+He employed a bailiff and a gamekeeper, hosted balls and was invested as Sheriff of Kent for 1810.
 A diary written by James Burton, which records his activities between 1783 and 1811, is at Hastings Museum and Art Gallery.
 The Burtons lived at Mabledon from 1805 to 1817.

-Subsequently, from 1818, Burton resided at The Holme, Regent's Park, which has been described as 'one of the most desirable private homes in London', which was designed as the Burton family mansion by James's son Decimus, and built by his own company.
-The Holme was the second villa in Regent's Park, and the first of those to be either designed or constructed by the Burton family.
+From 1818, Burton resided at The Holme, Regent's Park, which has been described as 'one of the most desirable private homes in London', which was designed by James's son Decimus, and built by his own company.
+The Holme was the second villa in Regent's Park, and the first to be either designed or constructed by the Burton family.
 The hallmark of the Burton design is the large semi-circular bay that divided the principal elevation and that had two storeys.
-The original villa also had a conservatory of polygonal form, which used wrought iron glazing bars, then only recently patented, instead of the then customary wooden bars.
+The original villa also had a conservatory of polygonal form, which used wrought iron glazing bars, which then had been only recently patented, instead of the customary wooden bars.
 The first villa to be constructed in the park was St. John's Lodge by John Raffield.

-The Burton family had residences and offices at 10, 12, and 14 Spring Gardens, St. James's Park, that were at the east end of The Mall, where Decimus Burton constructed Nos.
-10, and 12, and 14 Spring Gardens.
-The Burton family also had offices at Old Broad-Street in the City of London, and at Lincoln's Inn Fields (at which Septimus Burton was a solicitor at Lincoln's Inn and trained William Warwick Burton.
+The Burton family had residences and offices at 10, 12, and 14 Spring Gardens, St. James's Park, at the east end of The Mall, that were constructed by Decimus.
+The Burton family also had offices at Old Broad Street in the City of London, and at Lincoln's Inn Fields (at which Septimus Burton was a solicitor at Lincoln's Inn and trained William Warwick Burton.